ItsGamerik/get-img/README.md

 /index [channel] [bool]     index every message with an attachment in a channel, unless "false" is used /download                   download the links saved in the output.txt file /watch [channel] [bool]     toggles the automatic indexing for a single channel on and off, can only be ON for one channel at a time.
 /indexall                   index all messages of the server the interaction was sent in.
+Due to API limitations, this can take quite long especially for larger servers.
+The bots status will indicate the progress.
 ```

 you have to be an administrator of the discord server you are using the bot in to be able to use the commands: